Where Will Your Path Take You?

 Carnegie Mellon students and alumni report that studying abroad was one of the most valuable experiences of their lives.
 It is a time of growth and change in many areas - academic, professional, personal, and intercultural.
 Students report that studying abroad provided them with increased problem solving skills, better foreign language abilities, new professional contacts, more independence, an enhanced awareness and appreciation of their home culture, and a stronger interest in other cultures.

-OIE does not typically fund travel to countries where the US State Department has a Level 3 or Level 4 Travel Advisory in effect.
-In cases where the travel warning is location-specific within a country, the request will be reviewed by the university on a case-by-case basis.
+OIE does not typically fund, or support, travel to countries where the US State Department has a Level 3 or Level 4 Travel Advisory in effect.
+In cases where a Level 3 Travel Advisory is location-specific within a country, the support requests will be reviewed by the university on a case-by-case basis.
 View OIE's practice statement for additional details.